shiminng/umian/README.md

 My first repository

-This site is in it's initial development stage.
+This site is in the initial development stage.